CloudLabsAI-Azure/miyagi/docs/custom-copilot-intro.md

    ![](../docs/labs/02-build-your-own-copilot/Media/yagi-3.png)

 1. On the **Sign in to Microsoft Azure** tab, you will see the login screen.
-Enter the following email or username, and click on **Next**.
+Enter the following email or username and click on **Next**.

    * **Email/Username**: **<inject key="AzureAdUserEmail"></inject>**